 Vitamin C improves the absorption of iron in the body.
 That’s why people who are at risk of iron accumulation in the body should handle vitamin C supplements with care.
 In their case, taking vitamin C can lead to an iron overload, which can result in serious damage to the liver, thyroid or central nervous system amongst others.
 People at risk include those diagnosed with Haemochromatosis and Thalassaemia Major.

-This entry was posted in Uncategorized and tagged fake recommendations, haemochromatosis, health management, hypervitaminosis, overintake, supplements, thalassaemia major, vitamin c, vitamin overload, vitamins.
+This entry was posted in Blog and tagged fake recommendations, haemochromatosis, health management, hypervitaminosis, overintake, supplements, thalassaemia major, vitamin c, vitamin overload, vitamins.
 Bookmark the permalink.